blockhackersio/zrclib/README.md

 <p align="center"><h1 align="center">zrclib 🔮</h1></p>

+## Mission

+To bring zero knowledge privacy primitives to all web3 developers.

 ## Installation

 A library to enable web3 developers to work with zero knowledge constructions within a solidity context.